 Since the electric heating elements are the least efficient part of the dryer, using gas heat eliminates the majority of the power draw.
 Buying a high-efficiency washer with an effective extraction spin cycle can also greatly decrease the power use (whether electric or propane) of a clothing dryer.
 The more moisture that is wrung out of the clothes before drying, the less moisture there is to be heated out of them in the dryer.

 An electric range/oven is perhaps the least efficient household appliance ever invented.
 The only reason it does not top the list of household power draws is because the burners on an electric range are not left on 24 hours a day, unlike an electric tank hot water heater.
 However, the electrical draw is still tremendous, particularly in a household with multiple occupants where a good deal of time is spent cooking.

-Gas ovens have long been considered the best option for high quality cooking, and are used almost exclusively in top restaurants worldwide.
-In an alternative energy system, a gas oven has the added appeal of not requiring any electrical power at all.
-Some gas ovens may feature electric burner igniters rather than the more common pilot lights, but the power draw required to produce a small, occasional ignition spark is negligible.
+Gas ranges have long been considered the best option for high quality cooking, and are used almost exclusively in top restaurants worldwide.
+In an alternative energy system, a gas range/oven has the added appeal of not requiring any electrical power at all.
+Many gas ovens feature electric burner igniters rather than gas flame pilot lights, but the power draw required to produce a small, occasional ignition spark is negligible.